Molycorp to suspend production at Mountain Pass facility in California

-(Reuters) - Rare earths supplier Molycorp Inc, which recently filed for bankruptcy protection, said it would suspend production at its flagship Mountain Pass facility in California by Oct.
+Aug 26 (Reuters) - Rare earths supplier Molycorp Inc , which recently filed for bankruptcy protection, said it would suspend production at its flagship Mountain Pass facility in California by Oct.
 20 due to a fall in prices.

 The company, which is the only U.S. supplier of rare earths, said it will continue to supply rare earths from its other facilities in Estonia and China.